Harnessing Consistency for Robust Test-Time LLM Ensemble: Related Works

 \textbf{Token‑level ensemble} \textit{fuses} next-token predictions across models at each decoding step, enabling fine-grained correction during generation.
 Early works~\cite{fu2023specializing,wan2024knowledge,mavromatis2024pack} align token sequences via minimum edit distance, capturing structural difference but incurring high computational cost.
 GAC~\cite{yu2024breaking} and UniTE~\cite{yao2024determine} bridge disparate vocabularies by aligning tokens through exact or prefix matches in text space.
 Recent works, such as DeepEn~\cite{huang2024ensemble} and EVA~\cite{xu2024bridging}, learn projection functions that map heterogeneous token distributions into a shared representation space, enabling direct output fusion.

 \textbf{Response-level Ensemble} \textit{selects} the most promising response from the multiple outputs to ensemble LLMs at a coarser-grained level.
-One line of work selects or synthesizes a \emph{full response} among model outputs by either training-free approaches, such as perplexity scoring or majority voting~\cite{jiang2023llm,lv2024urg,tekin2024llm}, or training-based approaches that learn to rank responses~\cite{si2023getting}.
-Another line of work~\cite{xu2024hit,lv2024specfuse,liu2024cool} proposes ensembling at the span level, aiming to strike a balance between fine-grained correction and context-aware decision-making.
+One line of works select or synthesize a \emph{full response} among model outputs by either training-free approaches, such as perplexity scoring or majority voting~\cite{jiang2023llm,lv2024urg,tekin2024llm}, or training-based approaches that learn to rank responses~\cite{si2023getting}.
+Another line of works~\cite{xu2024hit,lv2024specfuse,liu2024cool,cui2026adafuse} propose ensembling at the span level, aiming to strike a balance between fine-grained correction and context-aware decision-making.